-It needs to conform to the conditions described in when is an experiment a true experiment?
-The location will generally be set up specifically for the experiment, and subjects are expected to behave according to a prescribed pattern, for example looking at a piece of courseware, sampling a product etc.
+It needs to conform to the conditions described in How to conduct experiments The location will generally be set up specifically for the experiment, and subjects are expected to behave according to a prescribed pattern, for example looking at a piece of courseware, sampling a product etc.

 Examples of laboratory experiments include:

 - Testing reactions to a food product, for example a few years ago people were asked if they could tell the difference between butter and margarine.

 - Testing educational software – participants are sat in a computer lab and their use of the software observed.